-Developed over a number of years at the Esalen Institute in Big Sur, California, this type of massage has roots in many other methods of working with the body.
+Developed over years at the Esalen Institute in Big Sur, California, this type of massage has roots in many other methods of working with the body.
 Swedish massage was a big influence, as was Charlotte Selver's sensory awareness work that focuses on your ability to monitor sensation from within.

 Other influences include oriental medicine; meditation; yoga stretches; somatic mind-body psychology; gestalt practice; the teachings of Ida Rolf, Moshe Feldenkrais, and Milton Trager; and the energy work of polarity therapy and cranial-sacral technique, according to the The Esalen Institute.
 Attention to breathing is also an important part of the massage.